 Both Super Smash Bros.
 4 and Super Smash Bros.
 Ultimate are home to a long list of completed amiibo tournaments.
-These are held online with the aid of Amiibo Powersaves; trainers can use the device to back up their amiibo and send the file to a tournament host to compete on their console.
+Most of these are held online with the aid of Amiibo Powersaves; trainers can use the device to back up their amiibo and send the file to a tournament host to compete on their console.
 A list of all major tournaments can be found on this page, while a regularly updated Ultimate-centic spreadsheet is available here.
 New listings are posted in the Exion Discord server’s #tournaments channel.

-Hosted by Amiibo Dan, Amiibo World Tournaments were the first major online competitions.
+- Amiibo World Tournament: Hosted by Amiibo Dan, Amiibo World Tournaments were the first major online competitions.
 Though two Amiibo World Tournaments were held prior, Amiibo World Tournament 3 was the first “amiibo supermajor” with 42 entries and high stakes.
 Amiibo World Tournaments were discontinued in June 2016.

-Amiibrawl is an ongoing tournament series hosted by TMac.
+- Amiibrawl: Amiibrawl is an ongoing tournament series hosted by TMac.
 It has hosted Smash 4 and Smash Ultimate amiibo tourneys and its rules sometimes change to make for more interesting competitions.
 To date, there have been over forty Amiibrawl tournaments, and each has had a unique winner.
 The series has a Twitter account and a YouTube channel.

-Splice hosts a wide variety of amiibo tournaments that span several days or weeks.
+- Splice’s Tournaments: Splice hosts a wide variety of amiibo tournaments that span several days or weeks.
 They are among the most credible and consistent competitions and are held in high regard by the community.
 A few of Splice’s tournament series include S.A.L.T.I. and S.L.A.P. and can be viewed on the SpliceStream Twitch channel.

-F.R.O.S.T. (often stylized as FROST) was a series of Smash 4 amiibo tournaments hosted by Hamplition.
+- F.R.O.S.T.: F.R.O.S.T. (often stylized as FROST) was a series of Smash 4 amiibo tournaments hosted by Hamplition.
 Each one featured a wildly different ruleset to help break up the repetition of the late Smash 4 metagame.
 They were discontinued prior to the release of Super Smash Bros.
 Ultimate on December 7, 2018.